gradle/gradle/subprojects/docs/src/docs/release/notes.md

     </tr>
 </table>

+### Using `GradleLauncher` to run Gradle builds

+There are currently 3 ways you can programmatically run a build.
+The first, and recommended, way is to use the Gradle tooling API.
+You can also use the `GradleBuild` task type.
+The third way is to use the `GradleLauncher` API.
+The `GradleLauncher` API is now deprecated and will be removed in Gradle
+2.0.

+* The `GradleLauncher.newInstance()` and `createStartParameter()` methods have been deprecated and will be removed in Gradle 2.0.

 ### Unused constants on `ArtifactRepositoryContainer`

 A number of constants on `ArtifactRepositoryContainer` have been deprecated and will be removed in Gradle 2.0.